Career Pathways

 Preparing Technicians for the Future of Work

 Technology advances are changing industries at an unprecedented pace, demanding an ever-expanding array of knowledge, skills, and abilities from technicians in the STEM disciplines.
 Preparing Technicians for the Future of Work is conducting regional activities with employers and educators to help transform technician education at the associate degree level.
-Learn how this CORD-led NSF ATE initiative is preparing technicians for the workplace of tomorrow through informative podcasts, blogs, and newsletters.
+Learn how this CORD-led NSF ATE initiative is supporting workforce development for tomorrow’s technicians through instructional resources and employer engagement tools that foster implementation of a cross-disciplinary STEM core.

 Stackable Credentials